Different Vaccinations Function

 The phrase ‘live’ refers to the vaccination containing an active pathogen, but in a weak form that cannot cause illness.
 As a result, lymphocytes might get familiar with the antigen’s appearance and generate antibodies in anticipation of future exposures.

-Vaccines for measles, mumps, and rubella are all examples of this kind of immunisation.
+Vaccines for measles, mumps, and rubella are all examples of this kind of immunization.

 Because live attenuated vaccines cause a significant immunological response, they are not recommended for those with impaired immune systems, such as those who are receiving chemotherapy or those who have AIDS.